 As with any medicine, there is a potential for side effects, although these are usually not severe, and do not occur in most cases.

-- The commonest side-effects are headache, nausea, dysmenorrhea (painful period), abdominal pain, fatigue and dizziness.
+- Common side-effects are headache, nausea, dysmenorrhea (painful period), abdominal pain, fatigue, and dizziness.

 - If vomiting occurs within three hours of taking a tablet the dose should be repeated.